nanopool/nanominer/README.md

 Optional common parameter.
 Your password for monitoring with EthMan and other utilities that support the same network API.

+### shard
+Optional algorithm parameter.
+Can be used to set a shard ID for QuarkChain solo mining.
+Only shards using Ethash algorithm are supported.
+This parameter should be specified in hex, e.g. 0x1, 0x10001, 0x10002, etc. For more information on shards, visit [this](https://github.com/QuarkChain/pyquarkchain/wiki/Address,-Shard-Key,-Chain-Id,-Shard-Id) and [this](https://github.com/quarkChain/pyquarkchain/releases/latest) link.

 ### cpuThreads
 Optional algorithm parameter for CPU mining.
 Specifies the number of concurrent CPU threads to use for mining.
 All threads are used by default.